boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 |OPS-REQ-NEW-NEED         |  Nice to have  |
 |OPS-REQ-GLUE             |  Nice to have  |

-## Collaborative Prioritization
+## Consolidated Requirements

-> TBC to reflect the priorities set by the WG.

-> ((Including Rob's Inputs))
+This section provides a consolidated view of main requirements that takes into account inputs from actors beyond operators:

+* Put more focus on service and network data models (OPS-REQ-STRENGTHEN-DM) while ensuring that the realization of these abstractions can be easily correlated with underlying functionalities (OPS-REQ-INTEGRATION)
-* Move much faster (OPS-REQ-QUICK-BUT-WELL, OPS-REQ-TIMELY-DM)
+* Progress much faster (OPS-REQ-QUICK-BUT-WELL, OPS-REQ-TIMELY-DM)
-* Implement minimal functionality, not bells and whistles (OPS-REQ-GUIDE-AND-PROFILE, OPS-REQ-ITER)
+* Implement minimal functionality, not bells and whistles (OPS-REQ-ITERATE)
 * Have running code (OPS-REQ-READILY-IMPLEM, OPS-REQ-TOOLS)
-* Have vendors and operators on board at the time of developing the solution independent compliance suite to validate things.
+* Have vendors and operators on board at the time of developing the solution
+* Provide independent compliance suite to validate features (OPS-REQ-GUIDE-AND-PROFILE)
-* Need to coorelating data learned from different means (IPFIX, BMP, Models)
+* Need for means to correlate data learned from different means (OPS-REQ-REUSABILITY)
+* Investigate approaches to ease adoption and integration into an operator’s environments (OPS-REQ-EASE-EXPOSURE, OPS-REQ-DM2API, OPS-REQ-INTEGRATION)

 # Security Considerations